 Both sweet and savoury, fat bombs are quick high-fat snacks that will help you stay fuller for longer.
 They are great for fat fast and a quick and convenient source of energy.
 Keep in mind that fat bombs are treats, not meal replacements and you should eat them in moderation, no more than 1-2 pieces a day.

-You can preorder my first cookbook on Amazon and other stores.
-It's my first printed cookbook but will also be available in electronic form.
+You can order my first cookbook on Amazon and other stores.

 Nutritional values (per serving / 1 piece):